’00 B.S. Animal and Poultry Sciences, Dairy Science

 Renée is the regulatory compliance and labeling specialist for Ukrop’s Homestyle Foods in Richmond, Virginia.

 Prior to joining Ukrop’s Homestyle Foods, Renée worked at DuPont Teijin Films as a food scientist and product steward analyst in the convenience packaging area.

 ’09 B.S.
 Animal and Poultry Sciences

 ’80 B.S.
 Dairy Science

 Rob owns a cow/calf beef operation in central Virginia.
-He also is a partner in Foods For Thought, Inc. which distributes natural Angus beef.
+He also owns Foods For Thought Inc., which distributes natural Angus beef.

-He currently serves as President of the Albemarle County Fair and sits on the board of directors for the Albemarle County Farm Bureau and the Charlottesville Southern States Cooperative.
-Rob also holds membership in the National Cattlemen’s Beef Association, the Virginia Angus Association, the Virginia Cattlemen’s Association, the Virginia BCIA, and is assistant treasurer of the Charlottesville Masonic Lodge.
+He currently serves on the Albemarle County Fair Board of Directors and sits on the board of directors for the Albemarle County Farm Bureau and the Charlottesville Southern States Cooperative.
+Rob also holds membership in the National Cattlemen’s Beef Association, the Virginia Cattlemen’s Association, and the Virginia BCIA, and is assistant treasurer of the Charlottesville Masonic Lodge.

 ’83 B.S.
 Agricultural Science